helenoid/swissknife/docs/phase1/analysis/storage_system_analysis.md

 ### 6.1 Identified Challenges

-1. **Cross-Platform Path Handling**: Ensuring consistent path behavior across platforms
+1. **Cross-Platform Path Robustness**: As mentioned in compatibility, ensuring correct translation between virtual POSIX paths and OS-specific filesystem paths is critical and error-prone.
-   - **Impact**: High - potential file operation failures on different OS
+   - **Impact**: High (Data Loss / Incorrect Operations / Security).
-   - **Solution**: Use Node.js path module consistently, implement platform-agnostic path resolver
+   - **Solution**: Extensive unit and integration testing for `PathResolver` and `FilesystemBackend` on Windows, Linux, and macOS.
+Strict validation within `_resolvePath` to prevent traversal.

-2. **IPFS Daemon Management**: Handling IPFS daemon lifecycle
+2. **IPFS Backend State Management**: The `IPFSBackend` needs a persistent and reliable `mappingStore` to link virtual paths (which appear mutable to the user) to immutable IPFS CIDs.
+Representing and updating directory structures atomically in this mapping is complex.
-   - **Impact**: High - IPFS backend availability depends on daemon
+   - **Impact**: High (Data Loss / Inconsistent State / Poor Performance).
-   - **Solution**: Implement daemon management with health checks and auto-restart
+   - **Solution**: Choose a robust `mappingStore` implementation (e.g., SQLite offers atomicity).
+Define how directories are represented (e.g., a JSON object listing entries and their CIDs, stored itself as a mapped file/object).
+Implement atomic updates for operations like rename, mkdir, rmdir that modify directory structures.
+Consider using IPNS or WNFS concepts if more advanced mutable filesystem semantics over IPFS are needed, but this significantly increases complexity.
+Start simple.

-3. **CID to Path Mapping**: Maintaining reliable path-to-CID mappings
+3. **Large File Handling & Streaming**: Ensuring large files are processed using streams across all relevant operations (`readFile`, `writeFile`, `copy`, `ipfs add`, `ipfs get`) and backends.
-   - **Impact**: Medium - broken links between paths and content
+   - **Impact**: Medium (Memory Exhaustion / Poor Performance).
-   - **Solution**: Create robust mapping store with verification and repair
+   - **Solution**: Make `createReadStream` and `createWriteStream` core parts of the `StorageBackend` interface.
+Implement them using Node.js streams for `FilesystemBackend` and the streaming capabilities of the `IPFSKitClient` for `IPFSBackend`.
+Refactor `StorageOperations.copy` and CLI commands to use these streams.

-4. **Large File Handling**: Managing memory usage with large files
+4. **Error Normalization**: Translating diverse errors from `fs`, `ipfs-http-client`, network issues, etc., into a consistent set of `StorageError` types.
-   - **Impact**: Medium - potential memory exhaustion
+   - **Impact**: Medium (User Experience / Reliability).
-   - **Solution**: Implement streaming operations and chunked processing
+   - **Solution**: Define specific error subclasses (`FileNotFoundError`, `PermissionError`, `NetworkError`, `InvalidPathError`, etc.) extending a base `StorageError`.
+Implement error mapping within each backend's methods.

-5. **Backend Switching**: Handling backend availability changes
+5. **Concurrency Control**: Preventing race conditions when multiple operations target the same virtual path or backend resource simultaneously (e.g., two processes writing to the same file path mapped to IPFS).
-   - **Impact**: Medium - potential operation failures
+   - **Impact**: Medium (Data Corruption / Inconsistent State).
-   - **Solution**: Implement graceful fallback mechanisms
+   - **Solution**: For critical state like the `mappingStore`, use atomic database transactions if using SQLite.
+For network requests (IPFS), use `p-queue` in the `IPFSBackend` to limit concurrent API calls.
+For local filesystem writes, rely on OS-level file locking if necessary, although often careful application logic can avoid direct conflicts.

 ### 6.2 Technical Debt